 Balcomb spent 21 of her 23 seasons at the NCAA Division I level, leading Vanderbilt (14 seasons) and Xavier (7 seasons) to winning seasons behind offensive efficiency that often ranked among the best in the nation.
 She led her teams to 15 NCAA Tournament appearances in those 21 seasons, including four NCAA Sweet 16s and the 2001 NCAA Elite Eight.
 Balcomb guided five teams to conference tournament titles, including her 2001 Xavier squad that also claimed the Atlantic 10 regular-season title, and nine of her players have gone on to play in the WNBA.
-Also active outside of the NCAA, she recently completed a four-year stint on the USA Basketball Women's Junior National Team Committee and, in 2016-17, will serve as the chair of the inaugural WBCA Diversity Committee.
+Also active outside of the NCAA, she recently completed a four-year stint on the USA Basketball Women's Junior National Team Committee and, in 2016-17, was named the chair of the inaugural WBCA Diversity Committee.

 Balcomb firmly established herself in the coaching industry in her 14 seasons at Vanderbilt, where she became the Commodores' all-time winningest head coach.
 Her teams played in 12 straight NCAA Tournaments (2003-14), including four Sweet 16s, and collected three SEC Tournament titles.
 After playing for her, seven Commodores were drafted into the WNBA.
 Her Vanderbilt teams solidified her reputation as an offensive strategist, finishing in the top 50 nationally in field goal percentage every season, including four teams that finished among the top four.
 Her 2002-03 team led the nation with a .513 field goal percentage, and the 2014-15 team ranked 10th at .454.
 Under Balcomb's tutelage, the Commodores were an elite 3-point shooting team as well with her 2006-07 team leading the nation with a .437 percentage from beyond the arc and the 2013-14 squad ranking third in the nation with a .400 mark.